Errol Flynn: Lifestyle

-Flynn developed a reputation for his womanising, hard drinking, chain smoking and, for a time in the 1940s, narcotics abuse.
+Flynn developed a reputation for his promiscuity, hard drinking, chain smoking and, for a time in the 1940s, narcotics abuse.
 He was addicted to alcohol, tobacco, drugs and sex.
 He was linked romantically with Lupe Vélez.
 Carole Lombard is said to have resisted his advances but invited him to her extravagant parties.
 He was a regular attendee of William Randolph Hearst's equally lavish affairs at Hearst Castle, though he was once asked to leave after becoming excessively intoxicated.

 While Flynn acknowledged his personal attraction to Olivia de Havilland, assertions by film historians that they were romantically involved during the filming of Robin Hood were denied by de Havilland.
 "Yes, we did fall in love, and I believe that this is evident in the screen chemistry between us", she told an interviewer in 2009.
 "But his circumstances [Flynn's marriage to Damita] at the time prevented the relationship going further.
 I have not talked about it a great deal but the relationship was not consummated.
 Chemistry was there, though.
 It was there."

-The expression "in like Flynn" is said to have been coined to refer to the supreme ease with which he reputedly seduced women, but its origin is disputed.
+The expression "in like Flynn" is sometimes said to have been coined to refer to the supreme ease with which he reputedly seduced women, but its origin is disputed.
 Flynn was reportedly fond of the expression and later claimed that he wanted to call his memoir In Like Me.
-The publisher insisted on a more lurid title, My Wicked, Wicked Ways.
+The publisher insisted on the title My Wicked, Wicked Ways.

-Flynn had various mirrors and hiding places constructed inside his mansion, including an overhead trapdoor above a guest bedroom for surreptitious viewing.
+Flynn had mirrors and hiding places constructed inside his mansion, including an overhead trapdoor above a guest bedroom for surreptitious viewing.
 Rolling Stones guitarist Ronnie Wood toured the house as a prospective buyer in the 1970s and reported, "Errol had two-way mirrors... speaker systems in the ladies' room.
 Not for security.
 Just that he was an A-1 voyeur."
 In March 1955, the popular Hollywood gossip magazine Confidential ran a salacious article titled "The Greatest Show in Town...
 Errol Flynn and His Two-Way Mirror!"
 In her 1966 biography, actress Hedy Lamarr wrote, "Many of the bathrooms have peepholes or ceilings with squares of opaque glass through which you can't see out but someone can see in."

 Flynn had a Schnauzer dog named Arno, which was specially trained to protect him.
 They went together to premieres, parties, restaurants and clubs until the dog's death in 1941.
 On 15 June 1938, during filming, Arno bit Bette Davis on the ankle in a scene where she struck Flynn.